 Last but not the least, make recognition easy and frequent

 You can make recognition easy and frequent by integrating it with a people management platform.
 It is fast, easily accessible and simple to manage.
-Recognition must become a common practice throughout the organisation so that it becomes a norm.
+Employee recognition programs must become a common practice throughout the organisation so that it becomes a norm.
 Creating a culture of sharing consistent, positive feedback is what helps companies thrive and become successful.